San Diego Clinical Psychology PhD Program

 - Forensic Psychology

-Doctoral students in the San Diego Clinical Psychology program also have the unique opportunity to gain valuable, hands-on experience through a wide variety of training and fieldwork opportunities.
+Doctoral students in the San Diego Clinical Psychology PhD and PsyD programs also have the unique opportunity to gain valuable, hands-on experience through a wide variety of training and fieldwork opportunities.
 Under the supervision of expert staff, students can provide real-world mental health services to a variety of under-served populations in the San Diego community.
 For more information, visit the San Diego Community Services and Placements page.

 The California School of Professional Psychology’s San Diego Clinical Psychology PhD program is accredited by the Commission on Accreditation of the American Psychological Association (APA), which requires that we provide data on time to completion, program costs, internships, attrition and licensure.
 Please follow the link below for that DATA.
 We hope this information will help you to make an informed decision regarding your graduate study.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 American Psychological Association